jet/falanx/README.md

 # Falanx code generation

-This repository contains the code generator to generate F# source (.fs files) from `proto3` source.
+This repository contains the code generator to generate F# source (.fs files) from ProtoBuff v3 schema.

 The general concepts are as follows:

-* Reuse as much off the shelf code as possible for the mvp as to get a feel for how things will work and refine from there.
 * Code generation, to generate F# source code, rather than types being injected as a type provider.
 * Idiomatic F# code is generated rather than simple .NET 1.1 era code.
 This means records, discriminated unions, etc., are generated where appropriate.

-# How to use
+## How to use

 In a .NET Sdk library project, add the following packages